typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 <div class="note">
 [Note]
-In comparison — a relation is meaningless without its role-players, and an attribute is meaningless without being owned by any other instance.
+In comparison — a relation is meaningless without its role players, and an attribute is meaningless without being owned by any other instance.
 </div>